ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> He who experiences the unity of life sees his own Self in all beings, and all beings in his own Self, and looks on everything with an impartial eye.
+> Discovery consists of seeing what everybody has seen and thinking what nobody else has thought.
 >
-> — Buddha
+> — Jonathan Swift
 <!-- END_JOKE_SECTION -->